unsaved/bycontract-plus/README.md

 ```

 # Usage
-Users will usually want to import/require the 'validate' and 'is' objects.
+Developers will usually want to import/require the 'validate' and 'is' objects.
 The first for performing validations, and the second to add custom validator types.

 ES6 module environments: